Do you find yourself fascinated with different medical procedures designed to enhance people’s appearances?

 - Facilitating injection procedures such as Botox and dermal fillers

-- Administering non-invasive procedures such as chemical peels
+- Administering non-invasive cosmetic procedures such as chemical peels

 How Much Money Can I Make as a Cosmetic Nurse?

-The average cosmetic nurse earns a salary of $86,483 per year in Canada.
+The average cosmetic nurse/aesthetic nurse salary is $86,483 per year in Canada.

 Where Do Cosmetic Nurses Work?

-Cosmetic nurses typically work out of plastic surgery clinics, medical spas, and hospitals.
+Typically cosmetic nurses/aesthetic nurses work out of plastic surgery clinics, medical spas, and hospitals.